-Salt road director Dr Sally Payen is showing her Arts Council England funded ‘The Fence and the Shadow’ Greenham Peace Camp exhibition at the mac in Birmingham, opening on 22nd September 2017.
+Salt road director Dr Sally Payen showed her Arts Council England funded ‘The Fence and the Shadow’ Greenham Peace Camp exhibition at the mac in Birmingham, opening on 22nd September 2017.

 The Fence and The Shadow is a new series of paintings by artist Dr. Sally Payen based on her exploration and research about the contested landscape of Greenham Common and the women’s peace camps and anti-nuclear protests that took place in the 1980s.